-30 recommendations are

-set out in this report.
-Many of the actions proposed are already being undertaken to a certain extent, demonstrating the value of increased collaboration among the DFIs to learn from each other and share best practice.
+30 recommendations are set out in this report.
+Many of the actions proposed are already being undertaken to a certain extent, demonstrating the value of increased

-To move the needle on green capital mobilisation, the DFIs and their shareholders should prioritise the following:
+To move the needle on green capital mobilisation. the DFIs and their shareholders should prioritise the following:

-- Basing climate objectives on robust definitions of eligible green investments to ensure climate impact of investments and standardise allocation of financing. - On-selling to increase financing capabilities and maximise additionality. - Increasing availability of information from the GEMs database for private investors to encourage participation in EM deals. - Shareholders reducing their return expectations which would allow for greater risk-taking in DFI operations. - Increasing local currency GSS+ bond issuance to stimulate local capital markets and provide local currency lending.
+- Developing mobilisation targets that maximise climate impacts and encourage breadth of use of mobilisation tools based on needs. - Basing climate objectives on robust definitions of eligible green investments to ensure climate impact of investments and standardise allocation of financing. - On-selling to increase financing capabilities and maximise additionality. - Increasing availability of information from the GEMs database for private investors to encourage participation in EM deals. - Shareholders reducing their return expectations which would allow for greater risk-taking in DFI operations. - Increasing local currency GSS+ bond issuance to stimulate local capital markets and provide local currency lending.